 Hrovje joined O'Neill & Brennan in November 2020 shortly after losing his job in hospitality due to lockdown restrictions.
-He`s been working as a Traffic Marshal on London Square`s development in Brent Since February 2021.
+He`s been working as a Traffic Marshall on London Square's development in Brent Since February 2021.

-Read about his journey and his views about working in the construction industry and working for O’Neill & Brennan.
+Read about his journey and his views about working in the construction industry and working for O’Neill & Brennan below;

-What made you apply for the Traffic Marshal opportunity with O’Neill & Brennan?
+What made you apply for the Traffic Marshall opportunity with O’Neill & Brennan?

 I'd been working as a Bartender, but as everyone knows, the hospitality sector is among the hardest hit by the impact of the coronavirus pandemic.
 Restrictions on trading and operating hours devastated our business and the owner had no choice but to let people go.